Varosha, Famagusta: Reopening to civilian inhabitation

 The EU diplomatic chief condemned the plan and described it as a "serious violation" of the UN ceasefire agreement.
 In addition, he asked Turkey to stop the activity.
 The UN Secretary-General expressed concern over Turkey's decision.

 On 8 October 2020, parts of Varosha were opened from the Officers' Club of Turkish and Turkish Cypriot Army to the Golden Sands Hotel.

-In November 2020, Turkish President Recep Tayyip Erdoğan and Turkey's ambassador to Nicosia visited Varosha.
+In November 2020, Erdoğan and Turkey's ambassador to Nicosia visited Varosha.
 In addition, the main avenue in Varosha has been renamed after Semih Sancar, Chief of the General Staff of Turkey from 1973 to 1978, a period including the 1974 Turkish invasion of Cyprus.

 The European Parliament on 27 November asked Turkey to reverse its decision to reopen part of Varosha and to resume negotiations aimed at resolving the Cyprus problem on the basis of a bi-communal, bi-zonal federation and called on the European Union to impose sanctions against Turkey, if things did not change.
 Turkey rejected the resolution and added that Turkey would continue to protect both its own rights and those of Turkish Cypriots.
-The President of Turkish Republic of Northern Cyprus also condemned the resolution.
+Northern Cyprus also condemned the resolution.

 On 20 July 2021, Tatar announced the start of the second phase of the opening of Varosha.
-He encouraged Greek Cypriots to apply Immovable Property Commission of the Turkish Republic of Northern Cyprus to claim their properties back if they have any such rights.
+He encouraged Greek Cypriots to apply to the IPC to claim their properties back if they have any such rights.

 Bilal Aga Mosque, which was constructed in 1821 and taken out of service in 1974, was reopened on 23 July 2021.

-In response to a decision by the government of the TRNC, the presidential statement of the United Nations Security Council dated on 23 July said that settling any part of the abandoned Cypriot suburb of Varosha, "by people other than its inhabitants, is 'inadmissible'."
+In response to a decision by the government of Northern Cyprus, the presidential statement of the United Nations Security Council dated on 23 July said that settling any part of the abandoned Cypriot suburb of Varosha, "by people other than its inhabitants, is 'inadmissible'."
 The same day, Turkey rejected the presidential statement of the Security Council on Maras (Varosha) and said that these statements were based on Greek-Greek Cypriot propaganda, groundless and unfounded claims and inconsistent with the realities on the island.
 On 24 July 2021, the presidency of Northern Cyprus condemned the presidential statement of the Securiity Council dated on 23 July and stated, "We see and condemn it as an attempt to create an obstacle for the property-rights-holders in Varosha to achieve their rights".